 Preparation:Take a spoon of raspberry leaf and add it to a cup of boiling water.
 Take it off the heat, cover it, and let it steep for 10 minutes.
 Drink 1-3 cups a day.

 Most herbalists and women who have used raspberry leaf tea during pregnancy suggest adding the tea to your health regimen no later than Week 32 – or even earlier.

 Generally speaking, you can begin drinking the tea as early as the second trimester, but some specialists do not advise drinking it beforehand.
 Some of the compounds in raspberry leaf tea can stimulate uterine contractions, which could potentially bring on a miscarriage.
 As with any herbal remedy, particularly one so directly linked to pregnancy and childbirth, speak to your doctor, midwife or doula about the healthiest option for you and your baby.

-If you want to strengthen and tone the uterus before giving birth, experts recommend 2-3 cups per day, starting in the third trimester.
+If you want to strengthen and tone the uterus before giving birth, experts recommend 2-3 cups per day.
 When starting out with raspberry leaf tea, it is best to start with 1 cup per day and see how your body reacts.
 If you don’t experience any side effects, you can gradually start increasing that dose up to 2-3 cups each day.
 The active compounds will build up in your body, your uterine wall will be supported, and when you go into labor, it should be a quick process, with effective contractions and a relatively short delivery time.

 FDA Disclaimer: These statements and products have not been evaluated by the FDA.
 They are not intended to diagnose, treat, cure, or prevent any disease or condition.
 If you have a health concern or condition, consult a physician.
 Always consult a medical doctor before modifying your diet, using any new product, drug, supplement, or doing any new exercises.